 Benefits of Mineral Sunscreens

 There are many benefits to using mineral sunscreen to protect your skin from the sun.
-The most common ingredients in mineral sunscreen are Zinc Oxide or Titanium Dioxide, which are naturally derived ingredients that reflect the sun’s rays without absorbing into the skin.
+The most common ingredients in mineral sunscreen are Zinc Oxide or Titanium Dioxide, which are clean ingredients that reflect the sun’s rays without absorbing into the skin.
 They’ve both been labeled by the FDA as Generally Regarded as Safe for Use (GRASE).
-Because they reflect sunlight, all mineral sunscreens are naturally broad spectrum, meaning they protect from both UVA and UVB radiation—something not all chemical sunscreens can claim.
+Because they reflect sunlight, all mineral sunscreens are broad spectrum, meaning they protect from both UVA and UVB radiation—something not all chemical sunscreens can claim.
 They also work the second you put them on, unlike other ingredients that need time to absorb into the skin.
 Mineral sunscreen is great to use on children and those with sensitive skin as well.

 Because mineral formulas create physical barriers between your skin and the sun without relying on a chemical reaction, they also tend to last longer in direct UV light compared to some chemical ingredients.
 It’s a great option if you often forget to reapply your sunscreen after a few hours in the sun.
 Mineral sunscreens also won’t absorb into your skin—and therefore your bloodstream—which is a big advantage over certain chemical sunscreen ingredients.
 If you’re at all concerned about chemical sunscreen absorption, a mineral formula will put your mind at ease.